Wills and Trusts in Kentucky

 Holographic Will

 A holographic will can be recognized in Kentucky, so long as it is completely written in your hand.
 The University of Kentucky states that a holographic will is legal in Kentucky, and does not need to be signed by any witnesses.
-However, you will need someone to testify that the handwriting present is in fact yours after you’ve passed
+However, you will need someone to testify that the handwriting present is yours after you’ve passed

 Pour-Over Will

 A pour-over will is testamentary that creates a trust and specifies the property that will transfer after someone passes away.
-This acts as a safety measure that can transfer assets to an account that might not have transferred otherwise.
+This acts as a safety measure that can transfer assets to an account that might not have been transferred otherwise.

 The Different Types of Trusts in Kentucky